-Our program is rooted in the Headspace Health values of integrity, diversity, equity, inclusion, belonging, transparency, compassion, psychological safety and unconditional positive regard for every human being.
-We are committed to creating a world where mental healthcare is accessible to all, one in which socioeconomic status and social determinants of health are no longer obstacles to high quality care.
+Our program is rooted in the Headspace Health values of integrity, diversity, equity, inclusion, belonging, transparency, compassion, cultural humility, psychological safety and unconditional positive regard for every human being.
+We are committed to making mental healthcare accessible to all.

 Katie Bauer, MA, CNE, CH, CFC she/her/hers